AdaCore/spark2014/docs/lrm/source/packages.rst

    * as the expression of an initialization expression of an object declaration; or

-   * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or
+   * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration].

+.. _etu-external_state_variables-lr:

 ..
    volatile_types_trace
    The original rule appears below - this should be re-instated when volatile types are re-introduced.
-      * as an actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar Volatile type.
+      * or as an actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar Volatile type.

-.. _etu-external_state_variables-lr:

 .. centered:: **Static Semantics**